A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in three-dimensional general topologies: Numerical results

 \section{Numerical results}

-In this section we study two broad cases, that of non-convex domains with an increasing number of holes and that of heterogeneity of the physical parameters $\varepsilon$ and $\mu$ in the problem, and compare both one-level and two-level methods along with AMS.
-We use different colours in our results tables to indicate the performance of a given method; namely, green for low and robust iteration counts, orange for low but not robust iteration counts, and red for iteration counts which become large and lack robustness.
+In this section we study two broad challenges, that of domains with a growing number of holes and that of increasing heterogeneity within the physical parameters $\varepsilon$ and $\mu$ in the problem, and compare both one-level and two-level methods along with AMS.
+We use different colours in our tabulated results to indicate the performance of a given method; namely, green for low and robust iteration counts, orange for relatively low but not robust iteration counts, and red for iteration counts which become large and lack robustness.
+The reader can find a summary of the trends observed in our experiments in \Cref{tab:summary} as part of the conclusions.

-We present weak scaling experiments for a test case consisting of a 3D beam with square cross section having size $\frac{N}{2} \times 1 \times 1$, where $N$ is the number of subdomains, which may additionally have holes; see \Cref{fig:holes} for the configuration with holes.
-In addition, we perform a strong scalability study on a 3D beam of fixed size reported in \Cref{tab_metis_partitioning}.
-We study the dependence on $\gamma$ in \Cref{tab_gamma}, where $\gamma$ varies from $10^{-5}$ to $10^{2}$ on a complex geometric configuration.
-Based on these results, we select $\gamma=10^{-3}$ for the other tests since it is representative of a difficult case.
-In the last four tables, we move to study the impact of varying coefficients $\varepsilon$ and $\mu$.
+In \cref{sec:influence_of_geometry}, we first present weak scaling experiments for a reference test case consisting of a 3D beam with square cross section having size $\frac{N}{2} \times 1 \times 1$, where $N$ is the number of subdomains, which may additionally have holes; see \Cref{fig:holes} for the configuration with holes.
+In addition, we perform a strong scalability study on a 3D beam of fixed size, as reported in \Cref{tab:metis_partitioning_both}.
+We then study the dependence on $\gamma$ in \cref{sec:gamma}, where $\gamma$ varies from $10^{-5}$ to $10^{2}$ on a complex geometric configuration.
+Based on these results, we select $\gamma=10^{-3}$ for the other experiments provided since it is representative of a difficult case.
+In \cref{sec:heterogeneities}, we move to study the impact of varying coefficients $\varepsilon$ and $\mu$.
 More details on each experiment will be given below.